George Eldon Ladd

-George Eldon Ladd (July 31, 1911 – October 5, 1982) was a Baptist minister and professor of New Testament exegesis and theology at Fuller Theological Seminary in Pasadena, California, known in Christian eschatology for his promotion of inaugurated eschatology and "futuristic post-tribulationism."
+George Eldon Ladd (July 31, 1911 – October 5, 1982) was a Baptist minister and professor of New Testament theology and exegesis at Fuller Theological Seminary in Pasadena, California, known in Christian eschatology for his promotion of inaugurated eschatology and "futuristic post-tribulationism."

 Biography

 Ladd was born in Alberta, Canada, and was raised in New England.
 He studied theology at Gordon College in Massachusetts, and was ordained in 1933 in the Northern Baptist Convention.
 He pastored churches in New Hampshire and Vermont while pursuing further education at Gordon Divinity School.
 Ladd served as an instructor at Gordon College of Theology and Missions (now Gordon-Conwell Theological Seminary), Wenham, Massachusetts from 1942–45.
 He was an associate professor of New Testament and Greek from 1946–50, and head of the department of New Testament from 1946–49.
 He studied at Harvard University during this period, completing a PhD dissertation on "The Eschatology of the Didache".